gablabelle/react-native-web-design-system-starter-kit/README.md

 - web: create-react-app project with react-native-web to import universal components (from `universal`) and render them in the browser.
 - native: TODO react-native project to import universal components (from `universal`) and render them on mobile device natively.

-So the goal is to have one codebase you can run on the web and mobile.
+So the goal is to have one codebase you can run on the web and on mobile devices.